Ultrahigh-Energy Gamma-ray Emission Associated with Black Hole-Jet Systems: ACKNOWLEDGEMENTS

 We would like to thank all staff members who work at the LHAASO site above 4400 meter above the sea level year round to maintain the detector and keep the water recycling system, electricity power supply and other components of the experiment operating smoothly.
 We are grateful to Chengdu Management Committee of Tianfu New Area for the constant financial support for research with LHAASO data.
 We appreciate the computing and data service support provided by the National High Energy Physics Data Center for the data analysis in this paper.
-This research work is supported by the following grants: The National Natural Science Foundation of China No.12393851, No.12393852, No.12393853, No.12393854, No12333006, No.12273038, No.12205314, No.12105301, No.12305120, No.12261160362, No.12105294, No.U1931201, No.12375107, No.12173039, the Department of Science and Technology of Sichuan Province, China No.24NSFSC2319, Project for Young Scientists in Basic Research of Chinese Academy of Sciences No.YSBR-061, and in Thailand by the National Science and Technology Development Agency (NSTDA) and the National Research Council of Thailand (NRCT) under the High-Potential Research Team Grant Program (N42A650868).